Search

 That said, all of these options also carry the risk of side effects and they all have indications for use.

 Ultimately, nicotine is a toxin your body has been conditioned to require.
-Here are some effective natural methods of withdrawing from nicotine and breaking your addiction:
+Here are some effective natural methods of withdrawing from nicotine and nicotine replacement therapies to help you break your addiction:

-• Discover as much as possible about nicotine withdrawal so you know what to expect
+• Familiarize yourself with nicotine withdrawal [6] so you know what to expect

 • Employ delaying or distracting techniques to help you resist cravings